Sgsouham/ColourizationGAN/README.md

     The other block is the discriminator block which is based on a simple Markovian Discriminator (PatchGan used in Image translations tasks).

 - Next up is with loss functions and the training.
+        Accoriding to the author of the paper, they used multiple loss functions to learn the two chrominance value
+        - Colour Error Loss ( L2 Norm Loss )
+        - Class distribution loss (KL divergence )
+        - WGAN loss (adverserial Wassertien GAN loss)

+### Dataset
+The original paper was trained on Imagenet
+I trained it on a few images(50k)

+### Results and Important links

+Results of their paper and every minute detail can be found in [https://github.com/pvitoria/ChromaGAN]